 Do not use your computer or try other recovery options until the memory modules have been replaced!

 The next step is to try System Restore from System Recovery Options menu.
 This works only while using the correct Windows installation or System Repair disc.
 Using Windows 7 media on Windows Vista installation (or vice versa) ends with an error message about no available Restore Points.

 Please note that this System Restore cannot be undone (but you can still choose another Restore Point later).
 While you will not lose any of your documents, pictures, videos, e-mails, etc, all programs installed after the selected Restore Point will be deleted.
 You will have to reinstall these.

 Read detailed instructions on using System Restore.

 In case nothing helped, you must restore the disk image backup of your computer.
 You do have a backup, don't you?

 - If you are using Windows Vista or 7 built-in backup, you can click Windows Complete PC Restore or System Image Recovery in System Recovery Options menu and try restoring a disk image backup.
 Detailed instructions on Windows 7 System Image Recovery are available in this article.

-- If you are using EaseUS Todo Backup Free, read this article about restoring disk image using bootable emergency disc.
+- If you are using free AOMEI Backupper, read this guide about restoring disk image using bootable emergency media.